ImChong/Practice_LeetCode_C/README.md

 ## Clean all .exe files

 > To ensure a clean development environment, it is important to remove unnecessary executable files.
-> You can use the following steps to clean all .exe files:
+> The following steps can be used to clean all .exe files:
+>
-> Open the terminal by pressing
+> First, open the terminal by pressing
 >
 > ```txt
 > ctrl + ~